-The Green Planet Monitor is created by Earth Chronicle Productions, a Canadian production company specializing in global environment, development and social justice issues.
-Past series include The Peace and Conflict Radio Project, The Earth Chronicles, More Than Just a Dozen, Children of the Earth, ClimateWatch, Partners in Action and three seasons of the Green Planet Monitor.
+The Green Planet Monitor is published by Earth Chronicle Productions, a Canadian multimedia company specializing in global environment, development and social justice issues.

 Michelle Betz, a native of Calgary, taught broadcast journalism at the University of Central Florida and launched/advised the award-winning student-run radio station WNSC (now WGKN).
 In 2002, Betz was awarded the Excellence in Journalism Education Fellowship by RTNDF and in 2003 was awarded a Knight International Press Fellowship, spending four months working in Rwanda.
 Betz was awarded a second Knight International Press Fellowship and spent 5 months in 2005 training journalists in both Morocco and Algeria.
 Michelle specializes in the role of the media in international conflict and conflict resolution.